Looking for a project milestone example?

 Step 2: Structure your project into tasks and subtasks

-The best project planning method is splitting your entire project into tasks and subtasks.
-This not only keeps things organized, but it also makes your project easy to track.
+The best project management method is splitting your entire project into tasks and subtasks.
+This makes things easy and efficient to use.

 However, splitting a large project into dozens of tasks and keeping it well-organized might feel like a pain!

 ClickUp also lets you add Checklists to these tasks and subtasks.
-These are simple to-do lists for mapping small tasks like quality-check items.
+A project management checklist is perfect for simple to-do lists for mapping small tasks like quality-check items.
 This way, your team can check them off as they progress.

 Step 3: Assigning the milestones